 Please note that for the purpose of the SEIS Gross Asset Test, the calculation does include cash in the bank.
 This is usually the most significant factor.
 Effectively, the calculation is based on the value of property a company owns.

 Gross assets are fixed tangible assets (like machinery) and current assets (cash in the bank or an asset that can be converted into cash within that financial year).
 In calculating the assets, it’s the full value of the asset which should be taken into account - you should not factor in depreciation.

 Intangible assets (like Trademarks or Patents) are typically only included under the Gross Assets Test when they have been acquired by the company.
-Intangible assets developed by the company itself are not included.
+Intangible assets developed by the company itself tend not to be included.